AlexanderEllis/blog/content/posts/cnames.md

-I'm no expert on DNS servers (I'm more of an "application layer well after DNS" guy), but after a quick search, I found an interesting article about [DNS loops and potential attack vectors](https://www.sidnlabs.nl/en/news-and-blogs/tsuname-dns-loops-are-a-well-known-problem-but-arent-properly-addressed-by-current-rfcs), where they found from a real-world example that NS record cycles can be used to magnify queries to the authoritative servers.
+I'm no expert on DNS servers (I'm more of an "application layer well after DNS" guy), but after a quick search, I found an interesting article about [DNS loops and potential attack vectors](https://www.sidnlabs.nl/en/news-and-blogs/tsuname-dns-loops-are-a-well-known-problem-but-arent-properly-addressed-by-current-rfcs), where they found a real-world example where NS record cycles led to a magnification of queries to the authoritative servers.
 In their words:

 > Last May, we publicly disclosed tsuNAME, a DNS vulnerability that could be
 > exploited to mount DDoS attacks, where resolvers, clients and/or forwarders